-If you take a student on clinical placement will you ensure that she e/he will receive an induction on commencement of the placement?
-Do you have up-to-date professional indemnity insurance?
-Do you have up-to-date professional indentitity insurance: Do you have up-to-date public liability insurance?
+If you take a student on clinical placement will you ensure that she/he will receive an induction on commencement of the placement?
+December of the letter of the Do you have up-to-date professional indemnity insurance?
+Do you have up-to-date public liability insurance?
+Do you have up-to-date public liability illisurance?
 Do you have a fire certificate on your premises?
-20 you have a me commeans on your promises.
-If you have answered "no" to the above question, have you carried d out a fire risk assessment of your undertaking as required by the Fire Precautions (Workplace) Regulations 1997?
-Do you have suitable and sufficient first aid equipment and assista ance readily available? ., , Do you record and report all accidents, near misses, dangerous o acurrances discasses and violent incidents as required by the Report of Injuries, Diseases ar nd Dangerous Occurrences Regulations (RIDDOR) 1995?
-Has your placement provider ever had legal proceedings taken ag nainst it with regards to Health jamot it with regards to riculti & Safety?
-Are any criminal legal proceedings currently being taken against y ou as a placement provider with regards to Health & Safety? , 1 I confirm that the above statements are correct: Name of person confirming the Health& Safety Checklist Signature Signature Date 01 Signatures: On behalf of the Clinical Placement Provider: Name of Clinical Placement Provider: Name of Chillical Flacement Flovider • • • • • • • • • • • • • • • • • • • • Address of Clinical Placement Provider:
+Do you have a me commeate on your promises.
+If you have answered "no" to the above question, have you carried out a fire risk assessment of your undertaking as required by the Fire Precautions (Workplace) Do you have suitable and sufficient first aid equipment and assista nce readily available?
+Do you record and report all accidents, near misses, dangerous or violent incidents as required by the Report of Injuries, Diseases an id Dangerous Occurrences Regulations (RIDDOR) 1995?
+Has your placement provider ever had legal proceedings taken aga singt it with regards to Uselth & Safety? ainst it with regards to Health & Salety!
+Are any criminal legal proceedings currently being taken against yo ou as a placement provider with regards to Health & Safety?
+I confirm that the above statements are correct: Name of person confirming the Health& Safety Checklist Signature Date

+Signatures:

+On habit of the Olimbert Bloomer & Burning

+On behalf of the Clinical Placement Provider:

+Name of Clinical Placement Provider:

+A.I.
+(O): I.D.
+(D): I

+Address of Clinical Placement Provider: